 Rooftops, balconies, flower beds, apartment spaces, and even community gardens can be used to create a more sustainable, more permaculture-focused living space where you can grow your own food and provide for your own needs.

-There are 3 ethics and 12 basic principles that make up the tenants of permaculture, as developed by David Holmgren, and Bill Mollison.
+There are 3 ethics and 12 basic principles that make up the tenets of permaculture, as developed by David Holmgren, and Bill Mollison.
 They began with the premise that permaculture is a means of working with nature, rather than against it.

 The three ethics form the basis for permaculture, and involve caring for the earth we live in, caring for the people that live in it, and making sure there is a fair share between them.